bspaans/chess-reportoire/index.md

 ##### 4. Ng5 d5 ; 5. exd5 Nb4

+The Kloss Gambit.
 A pretty solid, almost equalising move.
 Attacking `d5` and kind of taking the wind out of White's sails.
 Always disappointed to see this.

 The move for White here is to play `6. d6`.
 The pawn is lost, but the threat on